cristiantoptive/saksoff5th/README.md

 to build and download all the necessary docker images and create and start all the containers.
 Now wait until all the process are started and navigate to http://localhost:4200/ to access the main app or http://localhost:3000/docs/ to access to the API docs.

+**NOTE:** This could take several minutes (5~10) to complete the bootup routine, the first time will install all the dependencies for each project and run the DB migrations and fixtures.

-NOTE: Ports 3000 and 4200 must be free/available to correctly run this app.
+**NOTE:** Ports 3000 and 4200 must be free/available to correctly run this app.

 ### Using the included bash files and commands